Magnetization process and ordering of the $S=1/2$ pyrochlore magnet in a field

-in a finite magnetic field $h>0$.
-The pyrochlore lattice is defined by the fcc lattice vectors $\vec{a}_1 = \frac{1}{2} (1,1,0)^T$, $\vec{a}_2 = \frac{1}{2} (1,0,1)^T$, $\vec{a}_3 = \frac{1}{2} (0,1,1)^T$, together with four tetrahdral basis vectors $\vec{b}_0=0$, $\vec{b_i} = \frac{1}{2} \vec{a}_i$.
-This model conserves the total magnetization $S_\text{tot}^z = \sum_i S_i^z$, since $[H,S_\text{tot}^z]=0$, and hence the Hamiltonian decomposes into symmetry sectors with fixed total magnetization.
-A trivial shift of the energies within different sectors is generated by the Zeeman term $hS_\text{tot}^z$, because it is proportional to this conserved quantity.
-In particular, this means that the ground states of each magnetization sector are shifted against each other, leading to transitions to states with larger magnetization as a function the applied field $h$.
+In the absence of a field, $h=0$, the ground state of the Hamiltonian is in the $m=0$ sector.
+For finite values of $h>0$, the energies of states exhibiting a finite magnetization $m\neq 0$ will change by $-hm$ and potentially become the overall ground state of the system.
+This leads to the characteristic jumps of the magnetization in Fig. \ref{fig:magnetization_curve_00}.
+The field strength at which a transition of the ground state magnetization from $m$ to $m+1$ occurs is entirely determined by the minimal energy of all states in the sectors $m$ and $m+1$ \emph{in the absence of the field}, $E_m^0(h=0) = \min_n E_m^n(h=0)$.
+The field where $E_{m+1}^0(h)$ becomes lower than $E_m^0(h)$ is determined by $E_{m+1}^0(h) = E_{m}^0(h)$, i.e.

+which is solved by $h= E_{m+1}^0(h=0) - E_{m}^0(h=0)$.
+Multiple transitions between $m$, $m+1$, $m+2\dots$ can coincide, leading to a larger change at a given field strength.
+To obtain the full magnetization curve for a given cluster, we therefore have to calculate the lowest energies in all magnetization sectors at zero field using DMRG, respecting the $U(1)$ symmetry associated with the conservation of $S_\text{tot}^z$.
+In fact, since the total spin $S^2_\text{tot}$ also commutes with both $H$ and $S_\text{tot}^z$, we can also use the full SU(2) symmetry as mentioned above.

 If the ground states of adjacent $S_\text{tot}^z$ sectors are separated by a gap in the thermodynamic limit, the magnetization will remain locked into the lower magnetization sector for a range of fields proportional to the gap, leading to a plateau in the magnetization curve, and hence an incompressible magnetic state.

-We determine the magnetization curve in the following way: We calculate the ground state energy without field, $E_0(S^z_{\rm tot})$ in each $S^z_{\rm tot}$ sector on the finite size clusters of $N$ spins inscribed in the parallelepiped spanned by the vectors $\vec{c}_1$, $\vec{c}_2$, $\vec{c}_3$, as specified in Table \ref{tab:clusters}.

-Note that they have the same energy as the sectors with total spin $S=S^z_{\rm total}$ ($S^2_{\rm tot}$ and $S^z_{\rm tot}$ commute), and we can therefore exploit the full SU(2)-symmetry of the model in our DMRG calculations (subject to the above caveat that this does not always reduce the computational cost until convergence in high spin sectors).
-To obtain the field-dependent ground-state energies, the magnetic field can then be easily included since the Zeeman term is proportional to $S^z_{\rm tot}$, which is a good quantum number:

-The positions, $h$, and the heights of the jumps, $m$, between the sectors are then determined by the condition $E_0(S^z_{\rm tot},h)=E_0(S^z_{\rm tot}+m,h)$, i.e. the crossing of two adjacent sector energies as a function of $h$.
 We display the resulting magnetization curves in Fig.~\ref{fig:magnetization_curve_00} for different clusters ranging from 32 to 128 sites, noting that for large clusters it is only possible to determine the large field part of the magnetization curve.